 2. Species and Breed

 Dogs are generally more expensive to insure than cats since their veterinary bills tend to be higher.
-Per NAPHIA’s statistics for 2013, average premiums for cat policies are anywhere from 60% to 90% of those for dogs, depending on the policy type.
+Per NAPHIA’s statistics for 2019, average premiums for cat policies typically come in around 60% to 70% of those for dogs, depending on the policy type.
 For both species, purebred animals are usually more expensive to insure than mutts due to a higher incidence of hereditary health problems in purebreds.

 The actual cost of your pet’s policy depends on the problems known to affect their particular breed.
-For instance, English bulldogs and Great Danes, both of which are known to be susceptible to a number of hereditary health problems, cost about 60% more to insure than the average dog.
+For instance, English bulldogs and Great Danes, both of which are known to be susceptible to a number of hereditary health problems, cost about 60% more to insure than the average dog due to higher lifetime vet bills on average.

 3. Number of Pets on the Policy